 History of Song Dynasty 960–1279

-After Tang Dynasty, there is a period of Five Dynasties and Ten Kingdoms (907-960) between the Tang Dynasty and Song Dynasty.
-During this period, five dynasties succeeded each other in rapid succession in the north, and more than a dozen independent states, mainly in the south, were established, though only ten of them are traditionally listed, hence giving rise to the name Ten Kingdoms.
+After Tang Dynasty, there is the period of Five Dynasties and Ten Kingdoms (907-960) between the Tang Dynasty and Song Dynasty.
+During this period, five dynasties succeeded each other in rapid succession in the north, and more than a dozen independent states were established, only ten of them are traditionally listed, hence giving rise to the name Ten Kingdoms.
 The Northern Song Dynasty, established in 960, was determined to reunify China.
 Jingnan and Wuping were swept away in 963, Later Shu in 965, Southern Han in 971, Southern Tang in 975.
 Finally, Wuyue and Qingyuan gave up their land to Northern Song in 978, bringing all of South China into the control of the central government.
+(Map of Song Dynasty)

-After the Tang and Five Dynasties period, a time full of unrest and wars, the Song Dynasty was a time of consolidation for Chinese culture.
+Song Dynasty was a time of consolidation for Chinese culture.
 The traditional state of civil administration fully developed and brought up a revival of Confucian thought, Neo-Confucianism, with many scholars commenting the traditional books, but also developing a more metaphysical worldview of the rather state-oriented old Confucianism.
 Song Dynasty is often known as the Chinese Renaissance, because of its similarities to the European renaissance for making progress in technology and inventions, the upcoming of new philosophical interpretations of the old texts meant a renewal of the old and the creation of new streaming.
-The Song period is marked by a revival of old Confucian traditions after the Tang age of Buddhism, and the prevailing position of civil scholars over the military age of Tang and Five Dynasties.
-But Song culture was also a culmination of the heritage of two thousand years of culture, and from this point of crystallization on, Chinese thinking became orthodox, culture became sterile as if it had been unchanged since thousands of years.
+Confucian bureaucrats were in charge of the military in Song Dynasty.
+They saw soldiers as the lowest of all groups of people.
+Athletics and military skills were not esteemed as it was in Tang Dynasty.
+Song Dynasty had a military, but no warrior class.
+Its military began to be neglected.

 List of Song Dynasty Emperors